-- 3 times more likely than non-victims to use prescription drugs non-medically
+- three times more likely than non-victims to use prescription drugs non-medically

-- 4 times more likely to use marijuana
+- four times more likely to use marijuana

-- 6 times more likely to use cocaine
+- six times more likely to use cocaine

-- 1 times more likely to use hard drugs other than cocaine[xxvii]
+- one time more likely to use hard drugs other than cocaine13

 Domestic or Intimate Partner Sexual Assault